zedlopez/ifm/Writing with Inform.md

 The thingummy kind translates into I6 as "thingummy_class".
 ```

-``warning``: The "Include (- ... -) when defining ..." usage still works for the moment (except in projects compiled to C at the command line, where it may fail), but it is deprecated and likely to be removed in later versions of Inform.
+**Warning:** The "Include (- ... -) when defining ..." usage still works for the moment (except in projects compiled to C at the command line, where it may fail), but it is deprecated and likely to be removed in later versions of Inform.
 Avoid it if at all possible.

 ## Inform 6 variables, properties, actions, and attributes {PM_TranslatesNonAction} {PM_TranslatesActionAlready} {PM_TranslatedTwice} {PM_TranslatedUnknownCategory} {PM_TranslatedToNonIdentifier} {PM_NonPropertyTranslated} {PM_NonQuantityTranslated} {PM_QuantityTranslatedAlready}